$0 New Brunswick Homeschool Quick-Start Checklist

 For families taking a child-led, unschooling approach, New Brunswick's broad "effective instruction" standard is accommodating — but documentation becomes more important, not less.
 Because the learning is not captured in workbooks or test scores, parents need activity logs and subject mapping to demonstrate that the nine required domains are being addressed through real-world experience.

-French is one of the nine mandated subject areas.
-New Brunswick is Canada's only officially bilingual province, and the province takes French instruction seriously.
-For Anglophone families, this means including French language instruction in the home program — not necessarily at school-equivalent depth, but demonstrably present.
+French/English, as applicable, is one of the nine listed subject areas.
+New Brunswick is Canada's only officially bilingual province, and the province takes language instruction seriously.
+For Anglophone families, this generally means including French language instruction in the home program — not necessarily at school-equivalent depth, but demonstrably present.

 Practical options include: